-This time was the beginning of my art and when I was doing my first ideograms, trying to find a balance between the letters and the form.
+This time was the beginning of my art, and when I was doing my first ideograms, I was trying to find a balance between the letters and the form.
 In 2000 I made my first exhibition with a video of calligraphy.

 L’Atlas billboard hijacking

 In 2001 you stopped work with spray cans and discovered the use of Scotch tape.
 How was this transition and what fascinated you to give confidence to start using this material?